-- i.
-Encourage operators to conduct continuous customer education to minimize the occurrence of identity theft and other frauds. - ii.
-Ensure a minimum of two-factor authentication shall be applied to all mobile money transactions to reduce the risk of identity theft. - iii.
-Ensure licensed agents use visible branding/logos at all agent locations. - iv.
-Operators have an automated transaction alerting system with updated balance and it's built into the platform to ensure users are notified on completed or truncated transactions. - v.
-Ensure Operators fee structure is made public and visible at agent location. - vi.
-Ensure MMOs have a backup pathway for completing transactions when the primary path is unavailable.
+i.
+The Scheme Board shall encourage operators to conduct continuous customer education to minimize the occurrence of identity theft and other frauds.

+- ii.
+The Scheme Board in collaboration with CBN shall ensure a minimum of two-factor authentication shall be applied to all mobile money transactions to reduce the risk of identity theft. - iii.
+The Scheme Board in collaboration with CBN shall ensure licensed agents use visible branding/logos at all agent locations. - iv.
+Operators have an automated transaction alerting system with updated balance and it is built into the platform to ensure users are notified on completed or truncated transactions. - v.
+The Scheme Board in collaboration with CBN shall ensure Operators fee structure is made public and visible at agent location. - vi.
+The Scheme Board in collaboration with CBN shall ensure MMOs have a backup pathway for completing transactions when the primary path is unavailable.
 Back up paths shall be tested on a regular basis. - vii.
-Ensure data transmitted is adequately secured. - viii.
+The Scheme Board in collaboration with CBN shall ensure data transmitted is adequately secured. - viii.
 Participants shall ensure a maximum time allotted for a session.
 When sessions timeout, transactions shall be rolled back. - ix.
 When sessions are terminated, an immediate alert shall be sent indicating termination.
-During session time, Mobile device will not be allowed to send same transaction i.e. same amount to the same beneficiary. - x.
+During session time, the mobile device shall not be allowed to send same transaction i.e. same amount to the same beneficiary. - x.
 Operators shall implement adequate security measures to prevent denial of service on its platform. - xi.
 Operators shall conduct due diligence before on boarding and engaging agents. - xii.
 Operators shall adhere to the guidelines on Agency Banking. - xiii.
-Operators shall comply with CBN guideline on set up of Anti-Fraud desk and fraud management system. - xiv.
-Operators shall ensure that all alerts containing Unique Account Identifier are masked - xv.
-Operators shall ensure compliance with subsisting AML /CFT guidelines.
+Operators shall ensure that all alerts containing Unique Account Identifier are masked.